 The outbreak of COVID-19 has left tons of Americans sitting inside their homes, twiddling their thumbs.
 While there are tons of people working from home, it still doesn’t consume their whole day.
-Bottom line is people have a lot more time on their hands that they previously didn’t have.
+The bottom line is people have a lot more time on their hands than they previously didn’t have.

 With all this extra time on our hands, there has never been a more perfect time for some routine home maintenance.
 Since you shouldn’t leave your home and encounter others, this is a perfect use of your time!

 Think of it as your routine check-up do the doctor’s office every year.
 You don’t go because something is wrong, you go to ensure your body is healthy, foreseeing any problems.
 Regular home maintenance is no different; inspecting your home, its appliances and its systems (HVAC, plumbing, electrical) are crucial.
 It’s all about catching any possible problems that can cause a massive headache down the road.
 Would you rather seal a crack in your foundation today or call a damage restoration company when your basement floods 4 months later??

 Replacing filters or flushing certain systems will extend their life AND help them run more efficiently, thus lowering your utility bills.

 Here are a few things you can do around your home that require no human contact!